github/developer.github.com/content/webhooks/index.md

 `X-Hub-Signature`| HMAC hex digest of the payload, using [the hook's `secret`](/v3/repos/hooks/#create-a-hook) as the key (if configured).
 `X-Github-Delivery`| Unique ID for this delivery.

-Also, the `User-Agent` for the requests will have the prefix `GitHub Hookshot`.
+Also, the `User-Agent` for the requests will have the prefix `GitHub-Hookshot/`.

 #### Example delivery